MetroManSR/MetroWeb1/en/balkeon/grammar/cases.md

 ## Dative

-- The Dative is always the one to receive, suffer or endure the action, in this case it is `Kateon`, therefore it should be given the [Dative Suffix](../words/#dative-suffix)
+- The Dative is always the one to receive, suffer or endure the action, in this case it is `Kateon`, therefore it should be given the [Dative Suffix](../words/#dative-suffix) always whenever there is also an Accusative Case in the Sentence.

 ## Genitive